 - Scottish Fold

 If your existing pet is on board, a second cat makes a great addition to any home.
-They’ll provide company to your cat when you can’t, and offer you even more feline affection.
+She’ll provide company to your cat when you can’t and offer you even more feline affection than usual.